Resident Isolation and Quarantine Guide

 University Housing is committed to providing safe, clean, and comfortable accommodations for residents required to quarantine or isolate.
 While in quarantine or isolation, residents can expect an exceptional level of care as outlined in the Quarantine and Isolation Plan.

-University Housing’s facility profile includes spaces that meet federal guidelines for quarantine and isolation (private bedrooms/private bathrooms), allowing residents assigned to these spaces to recover from illness and separate from others safely.
+University Housing’s facility profile includes spaces that comply with the relevant quarantine and isolation guidance from local, state, and federal authorities allowing residents assigned to these spaces to recover from illness and separate from others safely.
 Residents required to relocate will partner with a professional staff member to identify personal needs and make the transition as smooth as possible.

 If it is in the best interest of the resident to quarantine away from campus or with a parent, they may do so and return to University Housing when quarantine or isolation has been concluded.
 Residents who select this option will need to remain in contact with the University’s Student Health Services and provide all necessary information before returning to their housing assignment.

 Residents directed to quarantine or isolate must complete the COVID-19 Intake Form with a University Housing or COVID Call Center staff member.
 The form includes questions about prescription medication refills, dietary restrictions or preferences, food and medication allergies, and the need for additional personal care items.
 The information gathered on the intake form will provide campus partners important information to support the student for the duration of their quarantine or isolation.

 In addition to the services listed above, the University will provide the following services to residents in quarantine or isolation:

 - Students should expect contact via phone from COVID Call Center staff for contact tracing purposes and remote monitoring of symptoms.
 If symptoms change, the student should contact Student Health Services.

 - Meals and essential supplies will be delivered to the exterior door for pick-up; and